 12 Therefore let him who thinks he stands take heed lest he fall.

 4 For whatever was written in former days was written for our instruction, that by steadfastness and by the encouragement of the scriptures we might have hope.”
 (RSV).

 While starting well in life may be a gift, requiring no personal input or effort, finishing well in life is not a gift.
-It requires determination, diligence, soberness, prayer, focus, discipline, and yielding always to the Holy Spirit.
+Instead, it requires determination, diligence, soberness, prayer, focus, discipline, and yielding to the Holy Spirit.

-Likewise, starting the Christian life, journey or race is entirely a free gift of God!
+Likewise, starting the Christian life, journey or race is entirely a gift of God!